 in 2007, PFFS Medicare Advantage plans received a great deal of press

 due to allegations of unethical marketing activities.
 You can read more

 about that here: Plans Suspend PFFS Marketing;Plans adopt strict guidelines in response to deceptive marketing practices

 Since this time, Medicare has increased enforcement and oversight of

 Medicare plans and such marketing practices are more limited today.

 Although somewhat rare today with the implementation of the Donut

 , some stand-alone Medicare Part D plans or Medicare

-coverage (for brand name and/or generic medications).
+(for brand name and/or generic medications).
 We

 have Donut Hole coverage details in both our PDP-Finder